samuraicode/statuswall/README.md

 - **Search & Filter**: Quickly find services by name and filter by status type
 - **Show Only Issues**: Toggle to hide operational services and focus on problems
 - **Service Count Badge**: At-a-glance view of issues vs operational services
+- **Incident Details Modal**: Click any service card to see detailed incident information
+- **Component Status**: View status of individual components and affected systems
+- **Status History Timeline**: See recent status changes with timestamps
 - **Dark Mode**: Toggle between light and dark themes with persistent preference
 - **Clean UI**: Modern, responsive design with blue gradient theme
 - **Compact Cards**: Uniform card heights for consistent grid layout